tgmg/guild-game/README.md

 - Play games in guild room:
   - status: Inteligence + Luck

+## First game will be hosted for 1 year and will have:

+Mix of Magic, War and space thematic

+### Hero races

+- Human
+  - Balanced life has no advantages disadvantages
+- Alien
+  - Inteligent life forms.
+Some times you can see aliens playing with cowns
+- Demon
+  - Resistent creatures from hell, many demons were tired of playing with souls in hell and come to earth
+- Angel
+  - Beautiful and charismatic creatures from heaverns
+- Gnome
+  - Small and fast creatures how only want earn money.
+- Ogre
+  - Big, strong and dumb creatures

 ## Want help or request a new feature?

 > Open one [issue](https://github.com/tgmg/guild-game/issues/new) or Edit this file and send one pull request